-How to Drive More Organic Downloads to Your App
+How to Drive More Organic Downloads to Your App?

 In app marketing, downloads are often considered as belonging to one of two groups: those that come from organic sources and those that come from paid sources.
-A frequent misconception that derives from these terms is that all organic installs are completely free; in reality, organic growth often comes at a cost.
+A frequent misconception that derives from these terms is that all organic installs are completely free.
+In reality, organic growth often comes at a cost.

 Paid user acquisition

-In essence, paid user acquisition (obviously) covers all paid efforts meant to increase the number of installs for your app, for which performance can be measured directly.
+Paid user acquisition (obviously) covers all paid efforts meant to increase the number of installs for your app, for which performance can be measured directly.
 As such, it is mostly derived from social media ads, search ads, in-app ads, or other trackable digital advertising methods.

 So it’s often considered the most practical marketing channel.
 The main downside of paid user acquisition is, however, that it can quickly become very costly as marginal costs can increase very quickly.